svphan1/bon-voyage/README.md

 # Bon-Voyage
-## A travel app that will allow users to:
+A travel app that will allow users to: <br />
-## -login/signup with OAuth
+-login/signup with OAuth <br />
-## -add and delete travel destinations with interactable map functionality
+-add and delete travel destinations with interactable map functionality <br />
-## -ability to add friends and share travel data
+-ability to add friends and share travel data <br />
-## -ability to see destinations that friends have traveled to and want to travel to
+-ability to see destinations that friends have traveled to and want to travel to <br />
-## -message friends
+-message friends <br />

 In Progress.
 Current deployed link: http://bon-voyage-phan.surge.sh